Probing long-lived axions at the KOTO experiment: Conclusions

 \acknowledgments

-BD acknowledges funding through the European Research Council under grant ERC-2018-StG-802836 (AxScale project) and the Lise Meitner program of the Max Planck society.
-JJ acknowledges funding by the F.R.S.-FNRS, Belgium, through grant FRIA/FC-36305.
-YS is supported by grants from NSF-BSF~(No.~2021800), ISF~(No.~482/20), BSF~(No.~2020300) and the Azrieli foundation.
-KT acknowledges funding through the US Department of Energy grant DE-SC0010102 and Japan Society for the Promotion of Science KAKENHI No. 21H01086.
+Y.A. is supported by the National Science Foundation under Grant No. PHY-2013010.
+B.D. acknowledges funding through the European Research Council under Grant No. ERC-2018-StG-802836 (AxScale project) and the Lise Meitner program of the Max Planck society.
+J.J. acknowledges funding by the F.R.S.-FNRS, Belgium, through Grant No. FRIA/FC-36305.
+Y.S. is supported by Grants from NSF-BSF~(No.~2021800), ISF~(No.~482/20), BSF~(No.~2020300), and the Azrieli foundation.
+K.T. acknowledges funding through U.S. Department of Energy Grant No. DE-SC0010102 and Japan Society for the Promotion of Science KAKENHI Grant No. 21H01086.
+J.J. and B.D. acknowledge useful discussions with Maksym Ovchynnikov and Tommaso Spadaro regarding updates of the ALPINIST code.